CelloSerenity/iOS-26-JIT-LiveContainer-Walkthrough/install-sidestore.md

-Follow the steps starting at at https://docs.sidestore.io/docs/installation/prerequisites to install SideStore.
+Follow the steps starting at [https://docs.sidestore.io](https://docs.sidestore.io/docs/installation/prerequisites) to install SideStore.

+>[!NOTE]
-When you create a pairing file, select "Install" under StikDebug as well.
+>When you create a pairing file, select "Install" under StikDebug as well.

 Next: